 100% of purchase pricesupports our programs

-FREE SHIPPINGfor all Orders
+FREE SHIPPINGfor all US orders over $25.00

 The Quechua people of Chawaytiri live close to the ancient city of Machu Pichu, Peru.
 At present, economic activity in the high-altitude region – more than 10,000 feet elevation – is limited to agriculture, primarily potatoes, and ranching, primarily llamas.
 There has also been increased focus on weaving using the wool of the llamas and natural plants for dyes.